Satisfactory Academic Progress (SAP)

 What is SAP?

-Satisfactory Academic Progress (SAP) are a set of standards a student must maintain to be eligible for and to receive any federal aid, state aid, certain types of institutional aid and some private educational loans.
+Satisfactory Academic Progress (SAP) are a set of standards students must maintain to remain eligible for federal aid, state aid, certain types of institutional aid and some private educational loans.

 What are the SAP Standards?

-At Florida SouthWestern State College (FSW) students are required to meet all of the following requirements to continue receiving any federal aid, state aid, or institutional aid:
+At Florida SouthWestern State College (FSW) students must meet the following requirements to continue receiving federal aid, state aid, or certain types of institutional aid:

 • 2.00 overall grade point average (GPA),